ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 1. Copy the certificate information from the _Connections_ panel or the Base64 field of the connection information.
 2. If needed, decode the Base64 string into text.
 3. Save the certificate to a file.
-(You can use the Name that is provided or your own file name).
+(You can use the Name that is provided or your own file name). *
 4. Provide the path to the certificate to the driver or client.

+ *For MacOS, ensure sure you have the certificate imported into your trust store, and mark the certificate as `trust always`.
+{: .tip}

 ### CLI plug-in support for the self-signed certificate